EricCroston/Philadelphia-School_Performance_vs_Crime_Data/README.md

   Focused on data processing, cleaning, integration, and building the database schema.
   **Key files:** `School_Metrics_Cleanup.ipynb`, `Schema-Philly-School_vs_Crime.sql`

+### Refinements to [Original](https://github.com/ElizabethVandergrift/Philadelphia-CrimeData_and_SchoolMetrics) Group Project
+In addition to my contributions to data processing, cleaning, and database schema development, I refined collaborators' work to ensure consistency and functionality across the project.
+This included:
+- Reviewing and editing frontend components (`script.js`, `style.css`, `index.html`)
+- Verifying data integration workflows
+- Enhancing database functionality for efficiency and scalability
+- Implementing a consistent file naming schema for clarity and organization

 ## Acknowledgments for Data Sources
 - Philadelphia Police Department